Flow Configuration Guide¶

 yaml-workflow run my_workflow.yaml

-Use Cases for Flows
+Use Cases for Flows¶

 Flows allow for more structured and flexible workflow execution.
 Common use cases include:

-2. Subset Execution: Create shorter flows for specific tasks like:
+defaultflow that represents the normal, successful execution path of your core logic. - Subset Execution: Create shorter flows for specific tasks like:

-• Setup: A flow that only runs initialization steps.
+- Setup: A flow that only runs initialization steps.

-• Teardown: A flow that only runs cleanup steps.
+- Teardown: A flow that only runs cleanup steps.

-• Validation: A flow that runs only validation steps.
+- Validation: A flow that runs only validation steps.

-• Testing: A flow that runs a specific sequence for testing purposes.
+- Testing: A flow that runs a specific sequence for testing purposes.

-3. Conditional Logic (High-Level): While fine-grained conditions are handled by the condition key within individual steps, you could potentially have different flows triggered based on input parameters passed to an external script that calls yaml-workflow run --flow ....
-For example, a script might run --flow full_process normally, but --flow quick_check if a specific flag is passed.
+conditionkey within individual steps, you could potentially have different flows triggered based on input parameters passed to an external script that callsyaml-workflow run --flow ....
+For example, a script might run--flow full_processnormally, but--flow quick_checkif a specific flag is passed. - Error Handling Paths: Recovery: Define error handling paths using

 See Also: The complex_flow_error_handling.yaml file in the examples directory provides a practical demonstration of using different flows for standard execution, subset execution, and error handling paths.

-Interaction with Resume
+Interaction with Resume¶

 When a workflow run fails within a specific flow (either the default or one specified via --flow), using the --resume flag on a subsequent run will:

-1. Attempt to restart the same flow that was originally executed.
+- Attempt to restart the same flow that was originally executed.

-2. Start execution from the step that initially failed.
+- Start execution from the step that initially failed.

 The engine does not switch to a different flow automatically upon resuming.

-Best Practices
+Best Practices¶

-• Validate Steps: Ensure all step names listed within a flow definition correspond to actual steps defined in the main steps: block.
-The engine performs validation, but checking beforehand is good practice.
+validatestep might be part ofmain_processand also its ownvalidation_onlyflow). - Validate Steps: Ensure all step names listed within a flow definition correspond to actual steps defined in the main

-• Keep Flows Focused: Avoid overly complex flows.
+condition: Use step-levelconditionkeys for fine-grained conditional execution within a flow.
+Flows control the overall sequence, whileconditioncontrols whether an individual step in that sequence runs based on the current context. - Keep Flows Focused: Avoid overly complex flows.
 If a flow becomes very long or has many branches, consider if refactoring the workflow or splitting it into multiple workflow files might be clearer.